Some considerations on topologies of infinite dimensional unitary coadjoint orbits: Some other related results

 The uniqueness of $\{P_{f_j}; j\in\mathbb N\}$ corresponding to the decomposition $\{P_{e_j}; j\in\mathbb N\}$ of $E$ and determined by eigenvectors $|e_j\rb$ of $EFE$ in $\mcl E$, with the stated properties follows from the orthogonality relations \rref orthog~: It is obtained by orthogonal projecting of the $e_j$'s onto \cl F: $f_j\varpropto Fe_j,\ \forall j$.
 This proves the proposition. \end{proof}

 To see a rather weak connection of the derived properties of considered projections $E, F$ with their previously discussed mutual ``proximity'', we shall consider an explicit representation of these projections.
-It will show also that the point-spectrum of $EFE$ can be made an arbitrary countable subset of the open interval $(0,1)\subset\mathbb R$.
+It will show also in which way the point-spectrum of the restriction of $EFE$ to $\mcl E:=E\mH$ can be made an arbitrary countable subset of the open interval $(0,1)\subset\mathbb R$.

 \begin{exm} Let $E$ be an orthogonal projection in a complex Hilbert space \H\ and let $\{e_j:j\in J\}$ (with an index set $J$ of cardinality $\leq\aleph_0$) be an orthonormal basis in $\mcl E:=\ E\mH$.
 Let $E^\bot$ be another orthogonal projection in \H\ with the same ``dimension $J$'' of $\mcl E^\bot:=\ E^\bot\mH$ and orthogonal to $E:\ E\cdot E^\bot=0$.
 Let $\{e^\bot_j:j\in J\}$ be an orthonormal basis of $\mcl E^\bot$.
 Let us choose an arbitrary set of complex numbers $\{\alpha_j,\beta_j:j\in J\}$ such that $\alpha_j\cdot\beta_j\neq 0,\ |\alpha_j|^2+|\beta_j|^2=1,\ \forall j$.
 Let us define in \H\ vectors $f_j:=\alpha_je_j+\beta_je_j^\bot,\ \forall j\in J$.
 The vectors $\{f_j:j\in J\}$ form an orthonormal basis in a subspace $\mcl F\subset \mH$ with the orthogonal projection $F:\ F\mH=\mcl F$.
 It is clear that the couple of projections $(E;F)$ satisfies the assumptions of the Proposition \ref{prop;EF}, and that the specified sets of vectors $\{e_j:j\in J\}$ and $\{f_j:j\in J\}$ determine decompositions of $E$, and $F$, respectively, appearing in the assertions of Proposition \ref{prop;EF}.